NeuralCureNAT/NatHaxProject/README.md

 - Expanding detection accuracy with **machine learning** trained on diverse EEG data.
 - Integrating with **smart-home ecosystems** (Alexa, Philips Hue) for seamless light control.
 - Building a **mobile companion app** for quick trigger logging and real-time alerts.
-- Collaborating with neurologists to test MigroMinder as a clinical support tool.
+- Collaborating with neurologists to test MigraineMinder as a clinical support tool.

 ---